State & Local Government: SLED Security Brief

 How do we demonstrate security to elected officials and the public?

 Clear reporting on security posture, incident metrics, and risk reduction progress helps build confidence.
-We provide board-ready reporting that translates technical work into understandable outcomes.
+Board-ready reporting that translates technical work into understandable outcomes is more effective than technical dashboards.

 Sources & References